As fleets invest in making a transition to electric vehicles (EVs), they should include EV driver training as

 - What must fleets do to properly prepare drivers for the transition to EVs?

-At the Expo, Vinciguerra will highlight these issues.
-He will cover what fleet operators can do to help drivers understand the benefits, limitations and driving dynamics of operating an EV.
-He also will share the training elements required to reduce the learning curve for drivers as they train to safely operate EVs.
+At the Expo, Vinciguerra highlighted these issues.
+What fleet operators can do to help drivers understand the benefits, limitations and driving dynamics of operating an EV, and the training elements required to reduce the learning curve for drivers as they train to safely operate EVs.

 An Example of Changes Drivers Face